xpdustry/mindustry-publish/README.md

 }
 ```

 That's it!
-And no need to modify your dependencies declaration:
+And no need to modify your dependency declarations:

 ```groovy
 // Groovy